Automattic/Edit-Flow/readme.txt

 * Bug fix: Auto-subscribe the post author to their posts by default but make it filterable
 * Bug fix: If a user hasn't ever opened the calendar before, the date should default to today, not the Unix Epoch
 * Bug fix: Prevent editorial metadata filters from stomping on others' uses by actually returning the original value when we don't want to manipulate it.
+* Bug fix: Specify a max-width on `<select>` dropdowns in the calendar and story budget so long values don't break formatting

 = 0.7 (Jan.
 9, 2012) =
 * Entire plugin was rewritten into a modular architecture (e.g. each feature is broken into a module you can enable or disable).
 One point of the modular architecture is to make it much easier for others to contribute new features.
 For the end user, there’s a brand new settings page where you can manage your modules.
 Each module then registers a configuration view for module settings.
 Most have options to choose which post types you’d like it activated for, along with other configuration options.